 Cluster Munition Ban Policy

-Summary: Non-signatory Suriname has long expressed its intent to join the convention, but the current status of its accession process is not known.
-It voted in favor of a 2016 UN General Assembly (UNGA) resolution supporting universalization of the Convention on Cluster Munitions.
+Summary: Non-signatory Suriname acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede to the convention.
+It voted in favor of a key United Nations (UN) resolution promoting universalization of the convention in December 2017.
 Suriname last participated in a meeting of the convention in 2013.
 It states that it has not used, produced, or stockpiled cluster munitions.

 The Republic of Suriname has not yet acceded to the Convention on Cluster Munitions.

-Suriname took part in one meeting of the Oslo Process that created the convention (Vienna in December 2007), but did not participate in the Dublin negotiations or the Convention on Cluster Munitions Signing Conference in Oslo in December 2008.
+Suriname attended one meeting of the Oslo Process that created the convention, in Vienna in December 2007, but did not participate in the Dublin negotiations or the Convention on Cluster Munitions Signing Conference in Oslo in December 2008.
 Suriname attended a regional conference on cluster munitions in Santiago, Chile in September 2009.

 Suriname is party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.